 I hit the Cordova Pass trail head and the Coros said “11:58:35”.
 The slowest 50K I’d ever run by far.
 My previous slowest was a 9:20:00 in the Kachina Peaks near Flagstaff in the summer of 2017 & my PR is 5:19:10 on the flat Shunga/Landon trails in Kansas.
 I didn’t even care.
 A bad day in the mountains is still a great day in the mountains and sometimes you learn and grow more from a suffer fest than you do if everything goes right.
 It didn’t go as planned but it was satisfying to get the distance done in a challenging environment.
 32 miles, over 9,000 feet of gain with the majority of the day above 10,000 feet.
 The lowest elevation was 9,770 at the South Apishapa trailhead and the high point was the WSP summit at 13,628.
 A long, tough day up high.

 Feeling just completely spent, I made it down to monument lake and found a shower house in the developed side of the campgrounds.
 I threw down a quick sandwich and my headache and I went to sleep pretty quick.
-Driving out of the Cuchara Valley and back towards home the next morning, I had plenty of time to reflect back on the run and also on those first few trips to the Spanish Peaks region.
-In some ways, this trip was a great lesson as an ultrarunner.
+Driving out of the Cuchara Valley the next morning, I reflected back on the run and also on those first few trips to the Spanish Peaks region.
+In some ways, this trip was a great lesson.
 Even after 15 years in the sport, nothing is ever guaranteed and that’s ok.
 If you succeed with no problems every time you head out the door, you don’t grow.
 In this way, Iceman and I had a similar outlook.
 You need to pick goals that scare you and are hard.
 Suffer fests remind us why we do this, they teach us and they give us something to fall back on later when it gets tough again.
 Days like this stick with us.
 Days like this are how ultrarunners are made.
 Besides, coming up short of the original plan just means I have another excuse to go back to the Cuchara Valley and do it all again!

 Thanks for reading this long run report.
 Thanks to MURCA for such a great event.
 I’ve ran all three V50k’s and am already thinking of adventures for a fourth!
 A huge thanks to everyone who offered words of motivation and support.
 Thanks to all my fellow MURCAns, I can’t wait to meet more of you in person at various races and events (assuming we ever get to race again...dang COVID).
 Thanks to Iceman!
 Even though it was short, I’m grateful for the time we were associated.
 Thanks to the Warriors Keep for taking on their noble mission.
 Please consider contributing to this worthy cause at www.thewarriorskeep.org.